Published: June 2015

 Polycystic ovaries are slightly larger than normal ovaries and have twice the number of follicles (fluid-filled spaces within the ovary that release the eggs when you ovulate).

-Having polycystic ovaries does not necessarily mean that you have PCOS.
+Having polycystic ovaries on an ultrasound does not necessarily mean that you have PCOS.
 Women with PCOS have symptoms as well as polycystic ovaries.